Implied Volatility Tracker

 True implied volatility comes from option prices and depends on strike, expiry, rates, dividends, and supply and demand.
 This dashboard does not ingest or redistribute options quotes.
 Instead, it uses realized volatility of the underlying as a proxy.
 RV and IV often co-move, but they are not equal.
 The proxy can miss event-driven repricing and options-specific effects like skew and term structure.

-How to interpret IV percentile
+How to read IV percentile

-The “IV Percentile” shown is the percentile rank of the current proxy versus the proxy’s own historical values over the chosen lookback.
+The "IV Percentile" is the percentile rank of the current proxy versus the proxy's own historical values over the chosen lookback.
 A value of 90% means the current proxy is higher than roughly 90% of observations in the window.
 A value of 10% means it is lower than about 90% of history.
 This is an informational percentile, not a forecast.

 Disclosure: This is a realized-volatility-based proxy and may differ materially from actual implied volatility.
 It can miss event-driven implied volatility spikes and skew/term-structure effects.
 For informational and educational purposes only.
 Not investment advice.